arturoherrero/arturoherrero.com/article/_posts/2015-04-02-open-fast-struct.md

 title: OpenFastStruct
 ---

-After having a lot of fun building [YARR][1], I have built a a new Ruby gem.
+After having a lot of fun building [YARR][1], I have built a new Ruby gem.

 **[OpenFastStruct][2]{:target="_blank"}** is a
 data structure, similar to an OpenStruct, that allows the definition of